 Courts also have the power to make temporary orders for maintenance pending suit once divorce proceedings have begun.
 These are interim measures that will end once the final divorce decree is granted: see section 3 of Cap 192.
 In such applications, it is usually not appropriate to undertake a detailed financial investigation.
 The sole criterion applied by the courts is "reasonableness" or "fairness", and the marital living standard is but one important factor.
 The applicant should provide an "MPS budget" excluding long-term/capital expenditure: see HJFG v KCY [2011] HKCA 402; [2012] 1 HKLRD 95.
-Temporary payment towards a party's legal costs can also be ordered when they cannot reasonably be raised otherwise.
+Temporary payment towards a party's legal costs can also be ordered when they cannot reasonably be raised otherwise: for details on what should be included in such an application see WW v LLN [2020] HKCA 178.